gregbugaj/delven-docs/content/syntax/insert.md

     parent: syntax
 ---

-PhantomSQL uses a simple syntax to store results.
+Delven uses a simple syntax to store results.
 The INTO clause always comes after the SELECT statement.
 Extraction results are stored in collections, collection is a container for a JSON documents.

 ## Syntax